-Environmental Issue Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact VIII.
-GREENHOUSE GAS EMISSIONS.
-Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? × b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes
+Environmental Issue Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact VII Wa I. GREENHOUSE GAS EMISSIONS. ould the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?